Next Start

 The job of a modern-day mechanic looks much different than in years past.
 Today’s technicians use traditional tools like wrenches, but they also must be familiar with the complicated mechanical and electronic systems found in many of the cars we see on the road.

 So, what can you expect to find in an auto mechanic job description?
-While job responsibilities can vary depending on a technician’s chosen career path, some typical tasks found in an auto mechanic job description include:
+While job responsibilities can vary depending on a technician’s chosen career path, some typical automotive technician duties found in an auto mechanic job description include:

 • Perform routine maintenance, such as oil changes, tire rotations, battery installations, transmission flushes and more.